ykl1993/cdn/intl.en-US/User Guide/Domain Names/Node Cache Settings/Set the HTTP Response Header.md

 HTTP header \(fields\) are components of the header section of request and response messages in the Hypertext Transfer Protocol \(HTTP\).
 They define the operating parameters during HTTP process.

 HTTPS headers can be classified into general headers, request headers, response headers, and so on.
 You can set HTTP response headers, adding more information on server and Request-URI.
-9 types of HTTP response headers are availabe for option.
+9 types of HTTP response headers are available for option.

 You can set an HTTP Response Header.
 Eight HTTP response header parameters are available for customization.
 The parameters are as follows: